What Are the Steps of Content Analysis?

 Content analysis using social media information about the destination image of a city or country.
 The aim of the content analysis is to find the destination image of the place.
 The analysis revolves around the ‘place’ that the tourists have visited and have expressed their opinions on social media.
 The goal of the content analysis is to collect a holistic view of the ‘place’ using social media data.
 The opinions are expressed by tourists who visited the ‘place’ and have expressed their experience on social media.

 For data collection, the data sources will range from social media pages, websites, blogs, online forums, travel websites, etc. So the data collection can be done by using the ‘place+’tourist’+‘Facebook’ search to identify the web pages where the data can be obtained.

 Step 2: Determine Coding Categories

-Measurement of content in content analysis is based on structured observation which is a systematic observation based on certain written rules.
-These rules detail out how the content should be categorized.
+Measurement of content in content analysis is based on structured observation, which is a systematic observation based on certain written rules.
+These rules detail how the content should be categorized.
 The categories defined for the analysis should be mutually exclusive.
-These written rules help to make easier replication and also to improve reliability.
+These written rules help to make replication easier and also to improve reliability.

 To be able to analyze the content, it is important to divide the entire content collected into categories so that it can be managed better.
 This is a process of selective reduction where the text is reduced to categories so that the research can be focused on the categories for specific words and patterns that answer the questions of the researcher.